Abstract

 @FieldDefaults(level = AccessLevel.PRIVATE, makeFinal = true)

-public final class ListTodoListsHandler
+final class ListTodoListsHandler

 implements QueryHandler<ListTodoListsQuery, ListTodoListsResult> {